jeremyko/ASockLib/README.md

 a simple, easy to use cross-platform c++ networking library.

+A simple and easy cross-platform c++ socket server/client framework especially convenient for handling TCP fixed-length header and variable-length body.
+Of course, it also supports udp and domain socket.

+- The framework calls the user-specified callback.
+- For TCP, the total size of user data is passed to the framework via a callback, and the framework does TCP buffering automatically.
 - linux, os x : tcp, udp, domain socket using epoll and kqueue.
 - windows : tcp, udp using winsock.

 dependency : [CumBuffer](https://github.com/jeremyko/CumBuffer).